xsuchy/ada-zangemann-cz/docbook/README.md

   - XSLT 1.0 profiling stylesheets as distributed in Linux distro's can be found here as well: https://github.com/docbook/xslt10-stylesheets/blob/master/xsl/profiling/profile-mode.xsl
   - Current implementation supports a single condition in Scribus, tested against multiple conditions provided as parameter to the XSLT template.
 Multiple conditions need to be separated using semicolumns, like 'dropcap-img;headings-img'.
 If no condition parameter is provided, no condition is checked, which helps in debugging.
 To trigger condition checking without a value a single semicolumn ';' can be provided.
 - Use its:externalResourceRefRule to enable translators to change the link to the dropcap image.
 The current setup doesn't enable translators to set other dropcap properties, to a different solution might be necessary.
+- Scribus drop cap can be set on the paragraph.
+If applied manually the style of the first letter is change (as observed in the XML document), but this is not necessary.
+It is important that the font size of the capital matches the font size of the main text, because otherwise rendering issues can occur.
+See notes in [Scribus issue 15124](https://bugs.scribus.net/view.php?id=15124).

 #### Ideas for consideration